The Calf of Man Bird Observatory

 Staying on the Calf

-During the open season, there are regular boat trips to the Calf from Port St Mary, for day visits, which are dependant on both the tide and weather conditions.
+During the open season, there are regular boat trips to the Calf from Port St Mary and Port Erin, for day visits, which are dependant on both the tide and weather conditions.
 The Calf of Man and the Bird Observatory are owned by Manx National Heritage.
 It is possible to book overnight stays by visiting https://manxnationalheritage.im/visit/stay-with-us/calf-of-man-bird-observatory